-Year I Year Ended
+Year Ended Year Ended December 31, e

-Decem December 31,

 2018 2019 \$ %

-(in the ousands, except for percentages) ·
+(in the ousands, except for percentages)

-General and administrative \$18,326 \$19,770 \$1,444 8%
+General and administrative \$ 18,326 \$ 19,770 \$1,444 8%

 Percentage of revenue 17% 12%

 General and administrative expense increased by \$1.4 million, or 8%, during the twelve months ended December 31, 2019 compared to the twelve months ended December 31, 2018.
 The increase in general and administrative expense was primarily due to a \$1.0 million increase in professional services including legal and consulting services partially related to costs incurred in connection with the 2019 Former Holdco transaction, and a \$0.4 million increase in unit-based compensation expense reflecting the acceleration of vesting associated with such transaction.
-See Note 7 and Note 13 to our consolidated financial statements included elsewhere in this prospectus for further information.
+See Note 7 and Note 13 to our audited consolidated financial statements included elsewhere in this prospectus for further information.